pschool-in/curriculum/content/grammar/sentence-pattern.md

-# SENTENCE PATTERN
+# Sentence Pattern

 There are many ways to construct a sentence.
 An arrangement of words in a sentence is called sentence pattern.
 This arrangement needs to be in a grammatically correct structure.
 It means the placement of verbs and nouns should be correct to form a meaningful sentence.

 There are five important components in a sentence.

 ```
 Subject (S)
 Verb (V)